 - 1 lemon juice of

-- 1 tsp Aleppo pepper less if you want it less spicy
+- 1 teaspoon Aleppo pepper less if you want it less spicy

-Add in roasted red peppers, olive oil, minced garlic, lemon juice, Aleppo pepper, pomegranate molasses and salt.
+- Add in roasted red peppers, olive oil, minced garlic, lemon juice, cumin, Aleppo pepper, pomegranate molasses and salt.
 Blend for one to two minutes until all the ingredients are well combined.